The difference between cashflow and profit – everything you need to know

 For example, if you feel that you could access favourable mortgage rates elsewhere compared to your current mortgage, but implementing this could take time, you could use a bridging loan to refinance your property in the short term, in order to secure a different long-term financial solution.
 However, it is important to seek professional advice when making investment decisions.

-At MFS, we provide bridging loans which allow you to replace existing finance secured against a property.
+At Market Financial Solutions, we provide bridging loans which allow you to replace existing finance secured against a property.
 You can borrow between £100,000 and £50,000,000, depending on your circumstances, and we can have funding issued in as little as three days.

 To find out more about our loans, head to our website.